tvondra/distinct_estimators/README.md

 There are seven extensions, each one provides an aggregate

-    1. hyperloglog_distinct(int, real)
+    1. hyperloglog_distinct(anyelement)
-    2. adaptive_distinct(int, real, int)
+    2. adaptive_distinct(anyelement)
-    3. bitmap_distinct(int, real, int)
+    3. bitmap_distinct(anyelement)
-    4. pcsa_distinct(int, int, int)
+    4. pcsa_distinct(anyelement)
-    5. probabilistic_distinct(int, int, int)
+    5. probabilistic_distinct(anyelement)
-    6. loglog_distinct(int, real)
+    6. loglog_distinct(anyelement)
-    7. superloglog_distinct(int, real)
+    7. superloglog_distinct(anyelement)

-and about the same aggregates for text values.
-The second and third parameter are parameters of the estimator, usually affecting precision and memory requirements.
+and about the same aggregates with parameters (mostly to tweak precision and memory requirements).

-If you don't know which estimator to use, use hyperloglog - it's state of the art estimator, providing precise estimates with wery low memory requirements.
+If you don't know which of the estimators to use, use hyperloglog - it's state of the art estimator, providing precise estimates with very low memory requirements.

 My second favourite one is the adaptive estimator, but it's mostly